A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Derivation of the SPMe+SR

 \subsection{Rescaled dimensionless model}

-We derive the SPMe+SR model from the isothermal DFN+SR, the dimensionless version of which is presented in \ref{sec:DFN+SR_ND}.
-The model has a set of dimensionless parameters which are defined in \eqref{eq:ND_parameters}.
-The analysis is in the limit of large $\lambda$, so here we present the dimensionless model again, but introducing the rescalings of the relevant dimensionless numbers with powers of $\lambda^{-1}$, which is the small parameter for the asymptotic reduction.
+We derive the SPMe+SR model from the isothermal DFN+SR, the dimensionless version of which is derived in \ref{sec:DFN+SR_ND}.
+The model has a set of dimensionless parameters which are defined in \eqref{eq:ND_parameters}. \rv{All the equations in this section are in dimensionless form.} The model for concentration in the particles reads